atrisdotai/react/README.md

 ## Mint with Comet

-Contact us to launch a new NFT and get its `tokenId`.
+Contact us to launch a new NFT and get its `collectionId`.
 Supports free mints and paid mints using Stripe as an onramp.

 ```javascript